SATA SSDs SATA SSDs

 Production Processes

-Unlike other parts such as a CPU/GPU, a smaller production process as measured in nanometers (nm), is not a strong selling point, as this results in lower durability, all else being equal.
-For the average home or office user, durability is rarely an issue, since most SSDs are likely to outlive the rest of the computer by a fair margin.
-Just don’t rely on low-cost drives with cheap NAND in a server or other environment with a high continuous workload.
+Unlike other PC parts such as a CPU or GPU, a smaller production process as measured in nanometers (nm), is not a strong selling point, as this results in lower durability, all else being equal.
+For the average gamer or office user, durability is rarely an issue since most SSDs likely outlive the rest of the computer by a fair margin.
+Low-cost drives with cheap NAND should, however, not be used in a server or other environment with a high, continuous workload.

 This ssd is very fast and I also love to review it.